A topic from the subject of Chromatography in Chemistry.

 Procedure:

-2. Using the black pen or marker, make a small dot of ink on the pencil line.
+2. Using the black pen or marker, make a small, concentrated dot of ink on the pencil line.
+Allow the dot to dry completely.

-3. Pour a small amount of solvent into the container.
+3. Pour a small amount of solvent into the container, ensuring the level is below the pencil line.

-4. Place the filter paper in the container, making sure the ink dot is below the solvent level.
+4. Carefully place the filter paper in the container, making sure the ink dot is above the solvent level and the paper doesn't touch the sides of the container.

-5. Cover the container and allow the solvent to travel up the filter paper.
+5. Cover the container to prevent evaporation of the solvent and allow the solvent to travel up the filter paper.

-• Sample preparation: The ink dot should be small and concentrated to ensure that the components separate clearly.
+• Sample preparation: The ink dot should be small and concentrated to ensure clear separation of components.

-• Solvent movement: The solvent moves up the filter paper due to capillary action.
+• Capillary action: The solvent moves up the filter paper due to capillary action, carrying the ink components with it.

-• Separation: The components of the ink travel at different rates, resulting in their separation.
+• Separation: Different components of the ink will travel at different rates based on their interaction with the solvent and the filter paper, leading to separation.

 Significance:

-• Paper chromatography is a simple and inexpensive technique for separating and identifying substances.
+• Paper chromatography is a simple and inexpensive technique used to separate and tentatively identify components of a mixture.

-• It is used in various fields, including analytical chemistry, biochemistry, and environmental science.
+• It has applications in various fields, including analytical chemistry, biochemistry, and forensic science.

-• This experiment helps students understand the principles of chromatography and how it can be used to analyze samples.
+• This experiment demonstrates the principles of chromatography and its use in analyzing samples.

 Share on: